Residency Licensure Certificate Programs

 Eligibility

 To be eligible for Central Piedmont licensure programs, you must hold a bachelor’s degree and be currently employed—or have a job offer—at an elementary school, high school, or middle school.
-The school must offer at least one section of 6th grade.

 -